Jaypad07/SmartRx/README.md

 # SmartRx

+### Description
+SmartRx REST API backend is a Java and Spring Boot application that provides a robust and scalable solution for managing prescription and medication data.
+It serves as a reliable and efficient backend system to support various client applications such as web, mobile, or desktop applications.

 ## Table of Contents
+- Product Overview
-- Description
+- Key Features
-- Tools and Technologies
 - General Approach
 - Planning Documentation
+- User Stories
 - ERD Diagram
-- MVC Diagram
-- Relationships

-- User Stories
 - Unsolved Problems & Hurdles Tackled
+- Testing (TDD Process)
+- Tools and Technologies
+- API Endpoints - User
+- API Endpoints - Pharmacist
 - Usage
 - Installation Instructions for Dependencies
 - How To Install and Run this Application on your own Machine
 - Contributing
 - Credits

-#### Description
-SmartRx REST API backend is a Java and Spring Boot application that provides a robust and scalable solution for managing prescription and medication data.
-It serves as a reliable and efficient backend system to support various client applications such as web, mobile, or desktop applications.
+- References
+-

+## Product Overview
-### Key Features
+### Key Product Features
 ##### CRUD Operations:
 SmartRx allows users to perform Create, Read, Update, and Delete (CRUD) operations on prescription and medication data.
 Users can create new prescriptions, retrieve prescription details, update existing prescriptions, and delete prescriptions as needed.